 External beam radiation therapy is given as a series of equally divided doses over a prolonged period of time.
 This method increases the lethal effects of the radiation on cancer cells while decreasing the toxic effects on normal cells.
 Toxic effects are decreased because normal cells can repair themselves quickly between doses while cancer cells cannot.
 Typically, a person receives daily doses of radiation over a period of 6 to 8 weeks.
 To ensure that the same area is treated each time, the person is precisely positioned using foam casts or other devices.

 In other radiation therapy strategies, a radioactive substance may be injected into a vein to travel to the cancer (for example, radioactive iodine, which is used in treatment of thyroid cancer).
-Another technique uses small pellets ("seeds") of radioactive material placed directly into the cancer (for example, radioactive palladium used for prostate cancer).
+Another technique, called brachytherapy, uses small pellets ("seeds") of radioactive material placed directly into the cancer (for example, radioactive palladium used for prostate cancer).
 These implants provide intense radiation to the cancer, but little radiation reaches surrounding tissues.
 Implants contain short-lived radioactive substances that stop producing radiation after a period of time.

 More recently, radioactive substances have been attached to proteins called monoclonal antibodies, which seek out cancer cells and attach to them.
 The radioactive material attached to the antibody concentrates at the cancer cells and destroys them.